yermbiz/auth-flow-fullstack/README.md

     - Verbose logging in development.
     - Minimal and structured logging in production for performance and monitoring.
     - Debugging logs enabled for testing.
+- **Policy Versioning**:
+  - The application dynamically loads the latest versions of Terms and Conditions or Privacy Policies.
+  - Policy content is securely stored on the backend, enabling centralized updates and version control.

 ## Screenshots